raykyn/TranskribusTagger/README.md

 # TranskribusTagger (Version 0.1.1)
 This script obtains Transkribus PageXML via API, annotates them with a flairNLP SequenceTagger (e.g. Named Entity Recognition) and then automatically uploads the changed documents via API to Transkribus.

+IMPORTANT NOTE: At the moment, the script is written in a way that only accepts NER-tags (PER, ORG, LOC).
+You may modify the script for your own usage by changing the dictionary TAG_CONVERSION to your needs (keys are the tags given by flair, values the Transkribus tags) until an updated version that fixes this issue is released.

 ## Usage
 ```
 usage: automated_tagging.py [-h] -u USER -m MODEL [-c COLL] [-d DOC]